aredn/documentation/arednGettingStarted/installing_firmware.rst

    The diagram above shows that your computer with the downloaded firmware image must be connected to the node using Ethernet cables in order to install the AREDN |trade| image.
 It is helpful to connect the computer and node through a simple Ethernet switch so that the switch can maintain the computer's link while the node is being rebooted.

    Different node hardware will require different methods for installing the AREDN |trade| firmware.
 For Ubiquiti devices, your computer's TFTP client will connect to the node's TFTP server in order to upload the firmware image.
-For TP-LINK devices, your computer's web browser will connect to the node's web server to upload the firmware image.
+For TP-LINK and GL-iNET devices, your computer's web browser will connect to the node's web server to upload the firmware image.
 For Mikrotik devices, your computer will run a remote boot server and the node's remote boot client will load its boot image from your computer.
 Refer to the specific procedures below for your node hardware.

 Ubiquiti First Install Process
 ------------------------------